mboehmerm/LVGL-Touch-Display-USB-Mouse/S3/readme.md

 Some informations can be found in the folders [AppData](AppData/) and [.platformio ](.platformio/)

-## To be done
+## Problems

 GPIO19 and GPIO20 does not work (yet?) with ESP32-USB-Soft-Host.

 The PlatformIO version S3_LVGL_TFT_eSPI_USB does not work.
 Kernel panic.
 Why ?

-There is a nice solution with Espressif IDF here: https://www.youtube.com/watch?v=WPlPRkPx1_8&ab_channel=ThatProject
+There is a nice solution with Espressif IDF can be found here: https://www.youtube.com/watch?v=WPlPRkPx1_8&ab_channel=ThatProject